CallMarcus/domain-security-analyzer/README.md

 - SOA Exists, SOA Record, Primary NS, Admin Email
 - Discovered Subdomains, CNAME Records
 - Has Wildcard DNS, Hosting Provider
+  - Note: When wildcard DNS is detected, subdomains whose answers match the wildcard baseline (A or CNAME) are suppressed to avoid listing non-existent subdomains.
+Explicit CNAMEs and A records differing from the wildcard baseline are included.

 ### **Email Security**
 - SPF Exists, SPF Record